oauthstuff/draft-oauth-par/main.md

   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-The AS responds with a request URI,
+The authorization server responds with a request URI:

 ```
   HTTP/1.1 201 Created